-We need volunteers with ongoing time in their schedules to support efforts in several areas:
+We need volunteers with ongoing time in their schedules to support the following initiatives:

-- Vetting data and written content to make sure it meets public health and epidemiologcal standards (scientific communication experience preferred)
+- Science Communication: You can help vet data and written content to make sure it meets public health and epidemiological standards (public health, epidemiology, medicine, health care, or science communication education or experience preferred)